UPGo-McGill/matchr/README.md

 ## Installation

-(NOT YET WORKING) You can install the released version of matchr from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of matchr from [CRAN](https://CRAN.R-project.org) with:

 ``` r